 Active participation in one's health care and sharing in health care decisions maximizes the quality of care and quality of life for people living with HIV/AIDS.
-Case Managers can facilitate this by ensuring that clients are aware of and understand their rights and responsibilities.
+Case Managers should encourage clients to be actively participate in their own care.
+Case manager must explain options available to them regarding their rights and responsibilities to create a better health outcome.
+A signed copy of the rights and responsibility policy must be provided to the client and the agency is required to follow and maintain the original signed copy within the client chart record.